USAFA-ECE/ece382/docs/Assignments/homework1.md

 ```
 <br>

-- Log in <a href="https://bitbucket.org/" target="_blank">Bitbucket</a>.
+- Log in to <a href="https://bitbucket.org/" target="_blank">Bitbucket</a> if you are not already logged in.
 - If you already have an account, ensure you have a workspace.
-If you don't have one, create one by clicking `Your Profile`, then `All workspaces`, and follow the steps on BitBucket.
+If you don't have one, create one by clicking `Your Profile`, then `All workspaces`.
+- Click 'Create a workspace`.
+- Privide a unique name for your workspace, and then click `Agree and creat workspace`.

 ```{image} ./figures/HW1_BitBucketWorkspace.gif
 :width: 520